sdsc-hpc-training-dev/notebooks-2024-to-be-removed/NumPy_Intro/README.md

 # Keywords
 array, basics, math
 # Short Description
-NumPy is the most fundamental Python data package.
-It includes array objects, many array manipulation functions, and more. numpy_intro.ipynb: This is an introduction to NumPy.
+NumPy is a fundamental numerical Python package.
+It includes array objects, high level array manipulation functions, and more. numpy_intro.ipynb: This is an introduction to NumPy.
 The notebook explores n-dimentional arrays; basic NumPy functions like creating arrays, reshaping and manipulating arrays; some general linear algebra capabilities; and sampling for HPC capacities.
 # Source, references
 For extensive NumPy documentation: https://numpy.org/doc/stable/reference/index.html